-Derwood – Deren, husband to be on May 18, 2013.
+Derwood – Deren, my husband since May 18, 2013.
+Who is currently alive.

 Mudd – Canine love of my life.